 Vrana scores twice, Capitals hand Flyers 8th straight loss

-Vrana showed off his speed on his first goal and ended the defending Stanley Cup champions’ 0-for-12 power-play drought with his second.
-He reached a career-best 14 goals in Washington’s 42nd game.
+Vrana scored twice and had an assist for his first career three-point game to help the Washington Capitals beat Philadelphia 5-3 on Tuesday night, handing the division-rival Flyers their eighth consecutive loss.
+He showed off his speed on his first goal and ended the defending Stanley Cup champions’ 0-for-12 power-play drought with his second.

 T.J.
 Oshie also scored twice — including an empty-netter with 2.1 seconds left — for the Capitals, who won their second in a row to bounce back from a three-game skid.
 Backup goaltender Pheonix Copley made a season-high 37 saves to pick up his 10th victory of the season.

-Washington was outshot and outplayed during the first period and beyond but capitalized on several mistakes by Philadelphia, which again unraveled to fall to 3-7-2 under interim coach Scott Gordon.
-Jakub Voracek, Wayne Simmonds and Claude Giroux scored for the Flyers, with the final two goals coming long after the outcome was decided.
+Washington was outplayed during the first period and beyond but capitalized on several mistakes by Philadelphia, which got late goals by Wayne Simmonds and Claude Giroux to make the final score look closer than the game itself.